axelarnetwork/axelar-docs/pages/node/join-genesis.md

 }
 ]} />

-First, you have to change directory to "axelarate-community" repositoy.
+First, you have to change directory to "axelarate-community" repository.

 ```bash
 cd axelarate-community